 A peer tutor will review your assignment.
 You will receive the written response by email.

 - Student requests always take priority.
 Time for review will depend on the time of the semester.
-You can usually submit during the first three weeks of the semester for a faster response)

 - Writing tutors are students.
 Their reponse will be from an informed student (i.e not instructional) perspective.